 Enter the appropriate code(s) in box 7.
-Use the Guide to Distribution Codes on pages R-11 and R-12 to determine the appropriate code(s) to enter in box 7 for any amounts reported on Form 1099-R. Read the codes carefully and enter them accurately because the IRS uses the codes to help determine whether the recipient has properly reported the distribution.
+Use the Guide to Distribution Codes on pages 11 and 12 to determine the appropriate code(s) to enter in box 7 for any amounts reported on Form 1099-R. Read the codes carefully and enter them accurately because the IRS uses the codes to help determine whether the recipient has properly reported the distribution.
 If the codes you enter are incorrect, the IRS may improperly propose changes to the recipient's taxes.

 When applicable, enter a numeric and an alpha code.
 For example, when using Code P for a traditional IRA distribution under section 408(d)(4), you must also enter Code 1, if it applies.
-For a normal distribution from a qualified plan that qualifies for the 10-year tax option, enter Codes 7 and A. For a direct rollover to an IRA or a qualified plan for the surviving spouse of a deceased participant, enter Codes 4 and G. If two or more distribution codes are not valid combinations, you must file more than one Form 1099-R.
+For a normal distribution from a qualified plan that qualifies for the 10-year tax option, enter Codes 7 and A. For a direct rollover to an IRA or a qualified plan for the surviving spouse of a deceased participant, enter Codes 4 and G (Codes 4 and H if from a designated Roth account to a Roth IRA).
+If two or more distribution codes are not valid combinations, you must file more than one Form 1099-R.

+Enter a maximum of two alpha/numeric codes in box 7.
+See the Guide to Distribution Codes on pages 11 and 12 for allowable combinations.
 Only three numeric combinations are permitted on one Form 1099-R: Codes 8 and 1, 8 and 2, or 8 and 4.
-If two CAUTION or more other numeric codes are applicable, you must file more than one Form 1099-R. For example, if part of a distribution is premature (Code 1) and part is not (Code 7), file one Form 1099-R for the part to which Code 1 applies and another Form 1099-R for the part to which Code 7 applies.
+If two or more other numeric codes are applicable, you must file more than one Form 1099-R. For example, if part of a distribution is premature (Code 1) and part is not (Code 7), file one Form 1099-R for the part to which Code 1 applies and another Form 1099-R for the part to which Code 7 applies.
 In addition, for the distribution of excess deferrals, excess contributions, or excess aggregate contributions, parts of the distribution may be taxable in 2 or 3 different years.
-File separate Forms 1099-R using Code 8, D, or P to indicate the year the amount is taxable.
+File separate Forms 1099-R using Code 8, D, or P to indicate the vear the amount is taxable.

 Even if the employee/taxpayer is age 591⁄2 or over, use Code 1 if a series of substantially equal periodic payments was modified within 5 years of the date of the first payment (within the meaning of section 72(q)(3) or (t)(4)).
 For example, Mr. B began receiving payments that qualified for the exception for part of a series of substantially equal periodic payments under section 72(t)(2)(A)(iv) when he was 57.
 When he was 61, Mr. B substantially modified the payments.
-Because the payments were modified within 5 years, use Code 1 in the year the payments were modified, even though Mr. B is over 591⁄2.
+Because the payments were modified within 5 years, use Code 1 in the year the payments were modified, even though Mr. B is over 591/2.

-For further guidance on what makes a series of substantially equal periodic payments, see Notice 89-25, CAUTION 1989-1 C.B.
+For further guidance on what makes a series of substantially equal periodic payments, see Notice 89-25, Q/A-12, 1989-1 C.B.
 662, as modified by Rev. Rul.
-2002-62
+2002-62, 2002-42 I.R.B.
+710. Notice 2004-15, on page 526 of

-2002-42 I.R.B.
-710. Notice 2004-15, available on page 526 of Internal Revenue Bulletin 2004-9 at www.irs.gov/pub/irs-irbs/ irb04-09.pdf, allows taxpayers to use one of three methods in Notice 89-25, as modified by Rev. Rul.
+Internal Revenue Bulletin 2004-9 at www.irs.gov/pub/irs-irbs/irb04-09.pdf, allows taxpayers to use one of three methods in Notice 89-25, as modified by Rev. Rul.
 2002-62, to determine whether a distribution from a nonqualified annuity is part of a series of substantially equal periodic payments under section